ETA444/dreemcorp/README.md

 ## Folder Structure

-This repository serves as an organized archive for social media content and related analytics `Python scripts`, `.csv files` and `graphs`.
+This repository serves as an archive for various forms of content created for DREEMCORP-managed social accounts.
+Here you will find `Python scripts`, `.csv files` and `graphs` from analytics accounts such as **@cryptopandemic** and **@datasafari**.

-It is primarily used to track posts, scripts, and assets across various platforms for easy backup, reference, and analysis.
+The repository is primarily used to track posts, scripts, and assets across various platforms for easy backup, reference, and analysis.

+**COPYRIGHT NOTICE:** The repository includes copyrighted branding elements that are to be used only with the express permission of DREEMCORP.

 ---